-Through individual and group instruction, students will practice, rehearse and perform music in preparation for performances at festival, school, and community events.
+Through individual and group instruction, students will practice, rehearse and perform music in preparation for performances at a festival, school, and community events.
 Music will be from a wide variety of pep/pop, jazz and concert band literature.
 One-year experience on your instrument is highly recommended and all piano players and percussionists are encouraged to participate.
 This is a year-long course.

 Students will participate in a variety of healthy activities and learn about healthy lifestyles.
 Activities and topics will include preparing healthy food, gardening, exploring Capitola on foot, developing stress management techniques, healthy communication/expression, healthy choices, teen/pre-teen issues, media literacy, yoga, participating in activities that enhance an appreciation for our environment, and solar energy cooking.
 Special guests with expertise in these areas will join us periodically.